htmfilho/htmfilho.github.io/_posts/2012/2012-08-31-the-consequences-of-deferring-project-jigsaw.md

 > “Jigsaw was originally intended for Java 7 but was deferred to Java 8.”

-Now they want to defer it to Java 9 🙁 More details of their decision making are available in a <a href="http://mreinhold.org/blog/late-for-the-train-qa" target="_blank">Q&amp;A post on Reinhold’s blog</a>.
+Now they want to defer it to Java 9 🙁 More details of their decision making are available in a [Q&amp;A post on Reinhold’s blog](http://mreinhold.org/blog/late-for-the-train-qa).
 You may read and follow the discussion there.
 Here is my opinion:

 Without Jigsaw, I believe that it’s very difficult to put Java everywhere.
 Without Jigsaw, the idea of multi-platform is getting restricted to servers in a age of smartphones and tablets.
 Jigsaw may be “late for the train”, but it is letting Java late for the entire platform ecosystem.